Converting To Multi Family NYC(Last Updated On: December 31, 2019)

 Fire Sprinklers Required

-If you are going from 1 or 2 families to multi family you may be required to have handicapped accessibility.
+If you are going from 1 or 2 families to multi family, you will be required to have handicapped accessibility.
 ADA or Americans with Disabilities Act is a federal law requiring accessible access.
-Here are the instances it is required.

-In new buildings or conversions with 4 or more apartments and with an elevator, all apartments must be ADA accessible.
+In new buildings or conversions with an elevator, all apartments must be ADA accessible.

-In new buildings or conversions with 4 or more units and no elevator, all units on the first floor must be ADA accessible.
+In new buildings or conversions with no elevator requirement, all units on the first floor must be ADA accessible.

 All buildings fall into a construction classification.
 You need to figure out if your current construction classification is acceptable for a multi family building.
 You need proper fire ratings for floors, walls, roof, columns, etc…